jobrouter/typo3-process/Documentation/introduction.rst

 TYPO3 JobRouter Process is a TYPO3 extension for

-* Managing process and instance links to JobRouter installations with a :ref:`module <module>`
+* Managing process links and step links to JobRouter installations in a :ref:`module <module>`
 * Providing a :ref:`form finisher <form-finisher>` to start a process instance